tawmae/tawmae.github.io/bsky.md

 ---

 {: .new }
+You can also use Alt Text for images by using a pipe symbol `|` after the link/path - `{www.randompicture.com/picture.jpg|This is a picture of a cute orange cat}`

+{: .new }
 You can also use Alt Text for images by using a pipe symbol `|` after the link/path.
 Example: `{www.randompicture.com/picture.jpg|This is a picture of a cute orange cat}`

 ---